Gabriel Maralngurra: Career

+Contact paintings

 Between 2004 and 2007 Maralngurra produced a series of "contact paintings" exploring colonial events such as the arrival of anthropologists and missionaries to Gunbalanya.
 These pieces exhibit the coming together of different cultures and recognise the differences between each other's communities.
 Although seemingly different, this still followed Maralngurra's tendency to use art as a way of educating others and fill the gap between different communities, especially non-Aboriginal people.
 Specifically, in this series of paintings, he focuses on depicting Baldwin Spencer, who was the first anthropologist to visit the region of the Western Arnhem Land.
 Spencer and Mountford (a cohort of Spencer), viewed the Indigenous people as if they were living in "an earlier stage of human development."
 But they respected the traditional art that indigenous people created and viewed it as brilliant.
 In 2003, Maralngurra showcased his first depiction of Baldwin Spencer to the world, depicting him standing face to face with an Aboriginal man, surrounded by objects that correspond to both of the men's cultures.
 In Baldwin Spencer and Paddy Cahill (2003), Maralngurra painted Spencer using rarrk, ceremonial cross-hatching.
 When asked about its meaning, he refused to explain, stating that it referenced secret Mardayin knowledge.
 This shows how he layered restricted cultural meaning into depictions of colonial subjects.
 By doing this, art historian Henry Skerritt argues, Maralngurra drew attention to "the limits of communication and boundaries of exchange of visitors to his region."

 In one of his earliest depictions of Baldwin Spencer, Maralngurra separates himself from traditional Kunwinjku art by portraying Spencer in an x-ray style, an approach that was used solely for animals and almost never applied to humans.
 This choice changes Spencer from a colonial anthropologist to an object to analyze and observe in the eyes of the Indigenous people.
 When asked about this decision, Maralngurra explains “He can see right through him that clever man,” alluding to the spiritual power of an Aboriginal sorcerer.
 Rather than literal representation, this choice indicates the ability of Indigenous knowledge to go through colonial standards, turning the lens back on those who once studied them.

 Maralngurra’s contact paintings are known not only for their historical aspects but also for the way they show an appearing Indigenous art historical consciousness.
 These works go further than the mere cross-cultural meetings with outside figures, but examine and analyze the role that outside people, such as collectors and anthropologists, play in the market and outside perception of Aboriginal art.
 By going back to the arrival of people like Baldwin Spencer and Charles Mountford, Maralngurra uses these figures as pivotal pieces in the transformation of Kunwinjku art, where traditional art was adapted to fit the new mold of viewing and collecting.
 His paintings serve as visual explanations as to how Indigenous artists historically adapted to the growing external audience.